Luizreis3d/Luizreis3d/README.md

 * I'm from Recife, Brazil.
 * I'm Back-end and Front-end student.
-* Currently learning C#, .NET and Java.
+* Currently learning C#, .NET, Java, OOP, SQL and MySQL.
 * I speak Portuguese and English.
 * How to reach me: luizreis.3d@gmail.com or @luizreis3d